Welcome & Thank You!

 I am in the same takeaway position here.
 However it appears that my takeaway is under the plane line due to the poor position of the camera.

 By viewing these two take away positions its easy to highlight the importance of getting the camera positioning right.
-I’ve often had players video their own swing and ask me about fixing certain positions.
-When they show me the swing video its often the case that they’re not in the positions they think they are at all!
-Its so easy to start working on things you don’t need to be and to get results we have to hit the right areas.
+I’ve often had players video their own swing and ask me about fixing certain positions, when they show me the swing video its often the case that they’re not in the positions they think they are at all!
+Getting the camera position right ensures the video gives you accurate information, so your practice time is spent working on the areas that truly matter.

 This angle is not necessary however if you manage to record it the swing evaluation can be enhanced.